ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: An ILU Smoother with Scaled Factors

+{Figure \ref{fig:Up} displays $\|U_s^p\|_2$ when applying scaling to the ILU smoother employed at the finest level.
+Here, Matlab's {\tt ilu} is used with type `ilutp', threshold $0$ (i.e. no pivoting), and various drop tolerances.
+For larger drop tolerances (i.e. $droptol = 1.e-2$ for both row/column and row scaling), $\|U_s^p\| < 1$ for $p = 1$, giving convergence of the Neumann series.
+However, not for smaller drop tolerances. $\|U_s^p\|_2$ actually increases for the first few values of $p$, but eventually decreases and falls below $1$.
+Figure \ref{fig:normUsLDU}, displays $\|U_s^p\|_2$ for matrix dimension $N = 14186$ with row scaling. $\|U_s^p\| < 1$ for modest $p$ (e.g. $p = 7$ for $droptol = 1.e-2$).
+For smaller drop tolerances, $p$ can be moderately large (e.g. $p=45$ for $droptol = 1.e-2$).}

-Next, this strategy extends to much larger linear systems exported from the Nalu-Wind \cite{SC21}, and PeleLM \cite{PeleLM} pressure solvers and a parallel performance analysis is provided.
+The strategy is now extended to much larger linear systems exported from the Nalu-Wind \cite{SC21}, and PeleLM \cite{PeleLM} pressure solvers and a parallel performance analysis is provided.
 The Nalu-Wind matrix has dimension $N=21$M and is sufficiently large to exhibit differences in the strong scaling characteristics of the ILU Schur complement smoother.
 The PeleLM system of dimension $N = 11$M is highly ill-conditioned and requires ${\cal O}(100)$ GMRES+AMG iterations to converge with a Gauss-Seidel smoother.